Cornwall Short Breaks and 3 day voyages

 New to Classic Sailing in 2013, builder of these beautiful vessels Luke Powell and his wife will be sailing their own Agnes from Falmouth.
 EnjoyGourmet breaks or join Luke and hear all about his new book on life in Wooden Boats, a great insight into the boat you sail on.
 Beautifully crafted, you will experience great hands on sailing and local knowledge of the Cornish Coastline and its ports.Luke and Jo often include a foray over to France within their season, as well as many Cornish voyages including the Isles of Scilly.

 Bessie Ellen heads off to various events and foreign destinations every year, however you can join this historic trading ketch in Falmouth in Spring and late Summer for short breaks.
 Help hoist the sails and steer her round falmouth and along the coastlines to beautiful coves and bays.

 Traditional Sailing boats lare powered by the wind, but to harness it requires quite a bit of satisfying physical effort and teamwork.
 There are no winches on board except the antique brass handled windlass, so you soon get to know your fellow guests as you haul on blocks and tackles.
-After the tenth tacking maneuver into the teeth of a freshening gale you might begin to wish you had been to the gym more often.
+After tacking half a dozen times directly into the wind heading for harbour you understand why team building is an important part of sailing on Eve of St Mawes.
 Its unlikely you’ll go home thinner (e.g. creme brulee, clotted cream, Lamb with Camembert, rosemary, flageolet bean and red wine) but we can guarantee you will leave looking a lot healthier and either sun tanned, or windswept and interesting.
 There is plenty of conversation, but you can always find a corner for quiet contemplation.
 For some strange reason, everyone seems to sleep very well on board cocooned safely between the timbers.